Facebook Twitter Instagram

 What is the Changing of the Guard in London?

-The Queens Guard is responsible for securing two palaces in central London: Buckingham Palace and St James’s Palace.
-St James’s Palace is located just 5 minutes’ walk from Buckingham Palace.
-So, the ceremony of the changing of the Guard in London can be seen from these two places: Wellington Barrack (at Buckingham Palace) and St James’s Palace.
+The King´s Guard is responsible for securing two palaces in central London: Buckingham Palace and St James’s Palace.
+St James’s Palace is just 5 minutes walk from Buckingham Palace.
+So, the ceremony of the changing of the Guard in London can be seen from these two places: Wellington Barracks (at Buckingham Palace) and St James’s Palace.

-At 4 pm every day there is a dismounting ceremony at Horse Guards.
-This is known as the four o’ clock parade.
-The mounted Guard that have been guarding Horse Guards from 11am is then relieved from duty at 4pm, by guards on foot.
-An officer will inspect the incoming Royal Guard, and after a long day of guarding the Queens’ Palace, the horses are taken to the stables to rest.
+At 4 pm every day, there is a dismounting ceremony at Horse Guards.
+This is known as the four o’clock parade.
+The mounted Guard guarding Horse Guards from 11 am is then relieved from duty at 4 pm by guards on foot.
+An officer will inspect the incoming Royal Guard, and after a long day of guarding the King´s Palace, the horses are taken to the stables to rest.

 So when we talk about the Changing of the Guard, we have to cover the following four key places: